Root Causes of Enlarged Tonsils and Adenoids

 Beekeeper's Naturals Bee Propolis Throat Spray: Not only does this throat spray soothe sore throats, but it’s also powerful natural immune support.
 Bee propolis is naturally high in antioxidants, which is why it’s the bees first line of defense against germs.

-ION Sinus Nasal: This spray promotes healthy nasal breathing by hydrating, soothing, and flushing out irritants from your sinuses.
+Xlear Kids Sinus Nasal: This spray promotes healthy nasal breathing by hydrating, soothing, and flushing out irritants from your sinuses.
 It also supports the integrity of your nasal lining, which is actually the start of your gut!
-This is best used when your child is NOT congested.

-NeilMed Kids Sinus Rinse: If your kiddo IS congested, I recommend using this spray nightly to remove mucus.
+NeilMed Kids Sinus Rinse: If your kiddo is congested, I recommend using this nightly to remove mucus.
 While your kiddo might not be thrilled, it’s incredibly important.
-To help the process, first pretend you’re using the spray with one of your child’s favorite stuffed animals or action figures.
+Use this syringe if you are doing the rinse on a small child.
+To help the process, first pretend you’re using the rinse with one of your child’s favorite stuffed animals or action figures.
 They might be more willing!

 Cod Liver Oil Supplement: Cod liver oil is an amazing source of vitamin A. Vitamin A helps stimulate the body’s production of white blood cells and repairs and maintains the mucus membranes, providing enhanced defenses against infections.
 It is also rich in health essential fatty acids to supplement dietary intake.